PARASITIC PLANTS - INFO

 PARASITIC PLANTS

 Parasitic plants derive all their nutrients from the root systems of nearby host plants, and are quite in-capable of deriving nutrients from the soil themselves.
-Most, if not all parasitic plants, have very specific host requirements and will only grow in the presence of a particular host. the broomrapes are like this.
+Most, if not all parasitic plants, have very specific host requirements and will only grow in the presence of a particular host.
+The broomrapes are like this.
 Thus Thyme broomrape grows only on Thyme.
 Greater Broomrape is able to grow on either Gorse or Broom, both of the Pea Family.
 This is probably how Broomrapes got their name: from the host of Greater Broomrape: Broom.

 Broomrapes are quite in-capable of synthesizing chlorophyll, and they have none.
 Chlorophyll in plants is responsible for how plants derive essential plant-building compounds like carbohydrates from carbon dioxide in the air and water from the ground with the help of sunlight.
 Without chlorophyll these reactions cannot happen.
 A plant without chlorophyll must hi-jack another plants' root system that has this ability and siphon off some of the synthesized products without killing the host (otherwise both will die).